openfisca/openfisca-doc/source/coding-the-legislation/40_legislation_evolutions.md

   - For instance, `formula_2017` is equivalent to `formula_2017_01_01`.
 - If no date is specified for a formula, OpenFisca will consider that this formula has been active since the dawn of time (or more precisely, since `0001-01-01`, as Python does not handle B.C. dates).
   - For instance, `formula` is active on `2010`.
-- A formula is active until another formula, starting later, becomes active and replaces it (or until the variable `end` date is reached, as we'll see further down in the [Variable end](#variable-end) section).
+- A formula is active until another formula, starting later, becomes active and replaces it (or until the [variable `end` date](#ending-a-variable-at-a-specific-date) is reached).
   - For instance, `formula` is active until `2016-12-31` (included).
 On the day after, `2017-01-01`, `formula_2017` becomes active, and `formula` becomes inactive.